yumyum/AquosControl_for_RaspberryPI2/README.md

 # AquosControl_for_RaspberryPI2
-This module is control AquosTV with flic.
+This is python module to control AquosTV with flic.

 ## HOW TO USE
-Edit HOST,PORT and COMMANDs in aquost.py
+1. Edit HOST,PORT and COMMANDs in aquost.py.
-Edit FLIC_PATH in startAquos.py
+2. Edit FLIC_PATH in startAquos.py.
-Run startAquost.py
+3. Run startAquost.py.